codeccoop/posts-bridge/README.md

   from the plugins settings page, or automatically, scheduling recurrent synchronizations.
 - **Push**: Posts Bridge opens new endpoints on the WP REAST API and allow remote sources to perform CRUD operations against its database.
-This way, is the backend who is responsible to inform WordPress each time an update ocurs on its database.
+This way, is the backend who is responsible to inform WordPress each time an update occurs on its database.

 ## Remote Fields

+On synchronization time, Posts Bridge will fetch the remote data of your remote cpts.
+If your backend payload fits the [WordPress REST API schema](https://developer.wordpress.org/rest-api/reference/posts/#schema) the post's attributes will be filled with it automatically.

+To handle not standard remote data you can follow two approches:

-Remote data will be fetched on render time each time WordPress is rendering a Remote CPT.
+- **Live**: Remote data will be fetched on demand each time WordPress is rendering a Remote CPT.
 Posts on the WordPress instance works only as an index with the ability to crawl remote data when required.
-The source of truth its your backend database, and Posts Bridge ask it for information.
-Indeed, to create posts, WordPress needs some required fields.
+The source of truth is your backend database, and Posts Bridge ask it for information. **Use `Remote Field` custom block or `remote_fields` shortcode to fetch the remote data on render time**.
-**To allow WordPress to maintain a post collection as your backend models index, at least, you have to map one of your backend models fields to the `post_title` field**, in addition to the foreign key value.
-Each Posts Bridge relations can be configured with remote field mappers.
-If your backend payloads does not fit the [WordPress REST API Post schema](https://developer.wordpress.org/rest-api/reference/posts/#schema), you can use mappers to transform your backend payloads into the WordPress schemas.
-With mappers, you save yourself from having to transform your backend API to fit the WP REST API schemas.

-Each remote field configured on the relation will be stored as a post attribute, if fits the post schema, or as custom fields.

-> If you store your backend data as post's attributes / custom fields, you can render
-> them as usual in WP without the need of HTTP requests to your backend and improve
-> performance.
-The drawback of this approach is that your posts data is not live any more,
-> and you will need to run _full synchronizations_ to get your backend database changes.
+- **Ahead of time**: On synchronizations, Posts Bridge map custom remote fields to post's fields.
+Posts on the WordPress instance works as a copy of your backend models and your backend data is fetched once, on the synchronization. **Use remote relation's field mappers to map your remote fields to the post schema**.

+> You can mix both approches, and store some remote fields as post attributes, like the title,
+> the excerpt, and the featured media, and load other fields on render time.
+In this way, WP
+> can render archives of your remote cpts without the need for recursive loads from the
+> backend, and fetch remote data only on single templates.

+### Field mappers

+Each remote relation can be configured with field mappers to map your backend endpoint payload schema to the post schema.
+Mappers can map your remote fields to post standard attributes or to post's custom fields.
+On synchronization time, Posts Bridge will use this mappers to prepare the database inserts. **You can use JSON Fingers to traverse your backend payloads**

 ### JSON Fingers